xiphonics/picoTracker/usermanual/content/pages/device.md

 **PLEASE exercise caution when using earphones or headphones!*

-## Output Level (Advance model only)
+## Master Level (Advance model only)

-On the picoTracker Advance, the Device screen exposes an **Output level** setting.
-This adjusts the devices headphone/speaker gain in hardware, so changes take effect immediately without needing to reboot.
-Use the lower settings for sensitive earphones or quiet monitoring, and the higher settings when you need additional headroom to drive powered speakers.
+On the picoTracker Advance, the Device screen exposes a **Master level** slider.
+This adjusts the TLV320 codec's digital DAC volume, giving you smooth control from silence up to 0 dB.
+Changes take effect immediately without needing to reboot.

+## Line Out Mode (Advance model only)

+The Advance also includes a **Line Out Mode** selector that controls the TLV320's analog output driver gain.
+Available settings are:

+* `-6 dB`
+* `0 dB`
+* `+6 dB`
+* `+18 dB`
+* `+24 dB`
+* `+28 dB`

+Use the lower settings for sensitive headphones or nearfield monitors, and only step up to the higher gain modes when you need additional headroom to drive passive speakers or high-impedance inputs.

 ## Remote UI